danielbereza50/courseProjects/README.md

 * uses port 8889

+* Recommend a CLI over a GUI

 1st method
 - The entire WP Install can be accessed through the theme's folder for that specific website - just install on the server and connect the wp-config for the MySQL db

-Import the .sql file in the root directory of the theme's folder, and then import via phpmyadmin and file upload, zip format perferred
+Import the .sql file in the root directory of the theme's folder, and then import via phpmyadmin (Linux OS) and file upload, zip format perferred

 Update your db with :